eltociear/Code-GPT/README.md

 7. Challenges and Considerations<br>
 Data Privacy and Security: Ensuring that sensitive information within these files is securely handled is crucial.<br><br>
 Bias and Reliability: Care must be taken to avoid introducing biases into the GPT model through these knowledge files.<br><br>
 Scalability: As the number of entities increases, maintaining and updating these files can become challenging.
-We will rely on members of the community to support our growing ecosystem by taking custody of new models if additional specialization is required<br><br>
+We will rely on members of the community to support our growing ecosystem by taking custody of new models if additional specialization is required.<br><br>

 8. Applications<br>
 general: integrating enhanced GPT capabilities will significantly improve user experience, especially in applications where specialized knowledge is a key component of user interactions.
 The design should ensure seamless integration of these knowledge files, maintaining both the aesthetic appeal and the functional efficiency of the application.<br><br>